 Kiddie pools and pools for kids.
 Mistakes to avoid when choosing kid pools and kiddie swimming pools.

-As the months go on and the heat rises, your little ones will want a place to cool off.
+As the months go on and the heat rises, your little ones will want a place to cool off, right?
 But how do you plan to beat the heat without much room in your yard?
-Or maybe you don't have a nearby public pool.
+Or maybe you don't have a nearby public pool?
 The best way is to splash around in a small kiddie pool.
 You can bring home the fun for your toddler without breaking the bank.

 They're sometimes called baby pools and could be great for your youngster.
-You can find good deals at places like Costco and Sam's Warehouse.
+You can find good deals at warehouse places like Costco and Sam's Club.
 There are many different reasons why you should buy small wading pools for your child.
-There really is no definite answer to the questions “how big are they” and “what are they”.
-They come in many different sizes, like the one below.

 There really is no definite answer to the questions “how big are they” and “what are they”.
 They come in many different sizes, like the one below.
 This will give you a good run-down to consider when buying a safe pool for your kids: